CivML-PolyMtl/cutagi-doc/examples/fnn/uci-large-heteros.md

 ## 6. Results

-At the end of the execution the results will be printed in the console as seen below.
+At the end of the execution the results are printed in the console as seen below.

 > MSE           :  4.66
 > Log-likelihood: -3.84